-(a) Change in Control Defined.
-A "Change in Control" shall be deemed to have occurred at such time as:

-(i) a "person" or "group" within the meaning of Section 13(d) of the Securities Exchange Act of 1934 (the "Exchange Act") (other than the Company or any of its Subsidiaries or any employee benefit plans of the Company or any of its Subsidiaries or any Permitted Holders) becomes the direct or indirect "beneficial owner", as defined in Rule 13d-3 under the Exchange Act, of 50% or more, in the aggregate, of the voting power of the (x) Common Stock and Class B Common Stock then outstanding or (y) other capital stock into which the Common Stock or Class B Common Stock is reclassified or changed;
+(a) Change in Control Defined .
+A .
+"Change in C Control" sh iall be deer med to have occurred at such time as: ( :) 11 42(1) f.1 C ' () 1 0 1 0 ' , of the Securities Exchange Act of 1934 (the "Exchan ge Act") (other tha n the Compa any or any of its Subsid iaries or ar ıy employee benefit plans of the Company or any of its Subsidiar ries or any Permitte d Holders) b ecomes the d lirect or in direct "ben eficial owne er", as defined in Rule 13d-3 under the Ex change Act , of 50% or more, ii n the aggreg ate, of the vot ting power of the (x) Common St ock and Class B

+Common Stock then outstanding or (y) other capital stock into which the Common Stock or Class B Common Stock is reclassified

-(ii) the consummation of any share exchange, consolidation or merger of the Company pursuant to which the Common Stock will be converted into cash, securities or other property or any sale, lease or other transfer in one transaction or a series of transactions of all or substantially all of the consolidated assets of the Company and its Subsidiaries, taken as a whole, to any person other than to a Subsidiary of the Company; provided, however, that a transaction where the holders of the Common Stock and the Class B Common Stock immediately prior to such transaction own, directly or indirectly, more than 50% of aggregate voting power of all classes of common equity of the continuing or surviving corporation or transferee entitled to vote generally in the election of directors immediately after such event shall not be a Change in Control;
+(ii) The consummation of any share exchange, consolidation or merger of the Company pursuant to which the Common Stock will be converted into cash, securities or other property or any sale, lease or other transfer in one transaction or a series of transactions of all or substantially all of the consolidated assets of the Company and its Subsidiaries, taken as a whole, to any person other than to a Subsidiary of the Company; provided, however, that a transaction where the holders of the Common Stock and the Class B Common Stock immediately prior to such transaction own, directly or indirectly, more than 50% of aggregate voting power of all classes of common equity of the continuing or surviving corporation or transferee entitled to vote generally in the election of directors immediately after such event shall not be a Change in Control;

-(iii) the Continuing Directors cease to constitute at least a majority of the Company's board of directors; or
+(iii) The Continuing Directors cease to constitute at least a majority of the or changed;

+Company's board of directors; or